Tyler Barker, M.Ed. - Coordinator, Parent and Family Programs

 Tyler serves as the Coordinator for Parent and Family Programs.
 He graduated from Valdosta State University with a Bachelor of Fine Arts in Speech Communication: Intercultural Organization Communication emphasis.
 Tyler then went on to earn his Master's degree at The University of Alabama in Higher Education Administration.
 He has over 4 years of experience within higher education with experience in Student Government, Greek Life, and Housing and Residential Communities.
 Prior to working at Georgia Tech, over the past two years Tyler has served as an Graduate Community Director in Housing and Residential Communities at The University of Alabama.

-In his current role, Tyler will be assisting Laci, Director of Parent & Family Programs, with planning and coordinating of Family Weekend, Sibs Day, and all other office operations and communication.
-Tyler will be directly supervising the Parent Assistant Leaders (PALS), managing social media content, and overseeing first generation initiatives for the parents, families, and students.
+In his current role, Tyler will be assisting Laci, Director of Parent & Family Programs, with planning and coordinating of Family Weekend, Sibs Day, Grandparents & Friends Day and all other office operations and communication.
+Tyler will be directly supervising the Parent Assistant Leaders (PALS), managing social media content, GT H.U.B. and overseeing first generation initiatives for the parents, families, and students.
 Tyler is dedicated to enhancing the Georgia Tech experience of all parents, families, and students through establishing a sense of belonging within the Institute.

 Major: Chemical & Biomecular Engineering